f0cus10/Occupied/README.md

 # Occupied
-Occupied is a web-based platform to help facilitate and control space reservation in a given structure.
+Occupied is a web-based platform to help facilitate and control space reservation within a given establishment.

 It represents the structures (e.g. buildings, halls) as **Blueprints** and spaces within those structures (e.g. classrooms, meeting rooms) as **Spaces**.